artefactory/xhec-mlops-crashcourse-2024/lessons/02-model-deployment/README.md

 Starting by defining your inputs and outputs is often a good idea in app development because it will guide the decisions you make in designing your software.

-Create a `pydantic` model that specifies the input the user should provide.
+Create a `pydantic` model that specifies the input the user should provide. *See an example [here](https://github.com/artefactory/xhec-mlops-crashcourse-2023/blob/feature-deployment/lessons/02-model-deployment/fast_api_tutorial/fast_api_tutorial.md#create-a-post-operation)*

 > *Do you expect a single value or a list of values?*